GreyEarl/qingping-air-monitor-mqtt/README.md

 You should be done now.
 If you don't see activity from the device to your MQTT server, reboot the device.
 You can use MQTT Explorer to validate and/or troubleshoot.
 On the device you can also check Settings > Private Cloud.
 Here you can see the connection status to your MQTT server.

+9. You can now disable internet access or block the DNS requests the device is sending.
+Be aware, the device could be generating a lot of DNS requests if it senses no internet connection.
+I have given this as feedback to Qingping.
+Perhaps in later firmware updates the device will behave differently.

 **Note! ⚠️ If you change the configuration from now on, you need to factory reset the device to apply the changes.**